ev3dev/ev3dev.github.io/_includes/sensor.md

     {% endfor %}
 </table>

-[^dp]: Decimal places.
+[^decimals]: Decimal places.
 For example, if the range of a value is from 0 to 1000
-    and `dp` is `1`, then the acutal range is 0.0 to 100.0 in the units specified.
+    and `decimals` is `1`, then the acutal range is 0.0 to 100.0 in the units specified.

 [^not-read-only]: This mode is not availible when the sensor is connected to a
     read-only input port like the HiTechnic NXT Sensor MUX.